Reconstructive Urology & Men's Health

 It is important to divert the flow of feces away from the urinary tract and treat infections when a fistula is first diagnosed.
 The way the feces are diverted is a colostomy.
 In this surgery the colon or small bowel is brought up to the skin and sewn in place.
 A stoma bag is pasted to the skin to collect the feces.
 This is a temporary measure until infection can be treated and the fistula is repaired.
 Often patients need to wait between the colostomy placement and the fistula repair to allow infection and inflammation to resolve.
 Occasionally fistula will heal spontaneously with only the colostomy surgery.

 The recovery from this type of surgery is difficult.
 There are incisions that are extensive and adequate time must go by before removal of catheters from the urinary system.
-Usually, this is 4-6 weeks.
+Usually, this is four to six weeks.
 Once the fistula has healed and an adequate time has passed to make sure the hole will not recur than the colostomy can be reversed.
-This time frame is usually about 3-6 months after removal of all the urinary catheters.
-During this post operative period patients are followed very closely by Dr. Myers and the staff at University of Utah.
+This time frame is usually about three to six months after removal of all the urinary catheters.
+During this post-operative period, patients are followed very closely by Dr. Myers and the staff at University of Utah.
 Follow up with an outside urologist can also usually also be arranged in close conjunction with our hospital.
 This can be done throughout the nation.

 William O. Brant, M.D.Locations

 Specialties: Erectile Dysfunction, General Urology, Male Incontinence, Men's Health, Trauma and Reconstructive Urology, Urology, Vasectomy